- 5-Minute Article

 All of these choices can affect your financial security in retirement, so it’s important to discuss the scenarios and outcomes with a financial professional.

-Making a Plan
+Making a plan

-With these questions as a guideline, work together with a financial professional to develop a strategy to help ensure your financial security.
+With these questions as a guideline, work with a financial professional to develop a strategy to help ensure your financial security.
 Making informed decisions about these key issues may help you better prepare to make the most of your money in the years ahead.